-If you child is crying inconsolably it can be very troublesome for parents and children, especially in the middle of the night.
-Here are some tips to help you determine the cause and provide the proper relief to your child.
+If your child is crying inconsolably it can be very troublesome for parents and children, especially in the middle of the night.
+Here are some tips to help you determine the cause of your baby’s inconsolable crying and what you can do to provide the proper relief to your child.

 - Teething– a very common cause of fussiness in infants age 4 months to 2 years.
 Other signs of teething include vigorous chewing on hands or toys, drooling, and bulging gums.